This section we will cover how to create a Video using Green Screen and some of the additional options available.

 If you adjust the Video Speed (%), the video record duration will be longer or shorter depending on your adjustment.
 You can refer to where it says Your video record duration will be: X.X s for an accurate record duration.

-To successfully remove the Green Screen from your video, adjust the Chromakey settings.
+To remove the Green Screen background from your video, adjust the Chromakey settings.
 Use the Threshold to determine the amount of color that the program will key out.
 Softness effects the edges of your guest relative to the green screen.
 If you are having trouble keying out the Green Screen, select Pick Color, then click on the green screen preview where the saturation of the green is between the darkest and brightest visible.
 Once selected, try to adjust the threshold again.

 Congratulations, you've just made a green screen video!